ngdplnk/SSTools4MC_Legacy/README.md

 Credits to Alfredo Creates on Flaticon for creating the icons used in SSTools4MC: [(1)](https://www.flaticon.es/icono-gratis/juegos_10125663?term=minecraft&page=1&position=77&origin=tag&related_id=10125663) and [(2)](https://www.flaticon.es/icono-gratis/juego_10125654?related_id=10125654&origin=pack)- Both licensed under [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)

-Thank you for using SSTools4MC!
+Thank you for using SSTools4MC Legacy!
+This project is archived and no longer maintained.
+For the latest version, please visit the brand new [SSTools4MC](https://github.com/ngdplnk/SSTools4MC) repository!

-Licensed under [MIT License](https://github.com/ngdplnk/SSTools4MC/blob/main/LICENSE) - Copyright © 2025 ngdplnk
+Licensed under [MIT License](https://github.com/ngdplnk/SSTools4MC_Legacy/blob/main/LICENSE) - Copyright © 2021 - 2025 ngdplnk